noahbroyles/Robocrypt/README.md

 >     def get_salt_file() ‑> str

-Returns the location of the salt file used for cryptography
+Returns the location of the salt file used for cryptography.

-Returns
+On Unix systems the salt file is at `/var/secure/robocrypt.salt`, and on Windows the salt is at `C:/secure/robocrypt.salt`.

+**Returns**
 <code>str</code>
 :   the path the to salt file